Milwaukee Bucks vs Orlando Magic: Predictions, odds and how to watch the 2021-22 NBA Regular Season in the US

 Milwaukee Bucks and Orlando Magic are ready to play in a Eastern Conference game in the 2021 NBA Regular Season.
-This game will take place at Fiserv Forum in Milwaukee on November 20, 2021 at 8:00 PM (ET).
-Champs with negative stats.
+This game will take place at Fiserv Forum in Milwaukee on November 22, 2021 at 8:00 PM (ET).
+Champs strong at home.
 Here is all the detailed information about this NBA game including date, storylines, predictions, odds and how to watch this game in the US.

-The defending champions are desperate with a negative conference record of seven wins and eight losses.
-The most recent game was a 109-102 win against the Los Angeles Lakers at home, that was the first game of a five-game round at home.
+The Bucks finally have a positive record again after winning the last three games in a row.
+The most recent victory for the Bucks was against the Orlando Magic 117-108 in the first game of two against them.

-Orlando Magic are in a worse situation than the defending champions, they are much lower on the Eastern Conference table at 4-11 in the 15th spot.
-But Orlando won a recent game on the road against the New York Knicks 104-98.
+The Orlando Magic lost to the Bucks, but prior to that loss they also lost to the Brooklyn Nets 108-117 in the third game of a series round on the road.
+The most recent victory for the Orlando Magic was on November 17 against the New York Knicks.

 Milwaukee Bucks vs Orlando Magic: Match Information